ROM-Based Stochastic Optimization for a Continuous Manufacturing Process: Modeling

 The ROM previously described is used for estimating the response of the system during the optimization process.
 Each call to the model must be understood as a simulation that captures the properties of the material section along the line in stationary conditions, that is to say, how it behaves given a certain configuration of the process parameters in Table~\ref{ref_values}.
 The control is focused on the deterministic parameters, which are considered as controllable inputs.
 Since the production is also influenced by uncertain parameters, the same configuration for the controllable parameters might lead to different quality outputs.
 This effect has been modeled by randomly sampling values for the uncertain parameters each time the model is invoked.
 This aims to represent the fact that each time a control configuration is evaluated, it will be applied to a system with a particular realization for the uncertain parameters.

 The uncertain parameters correspond to external factors, such as previous processes (e.g. extrusion speed), the use of a specific material batch (e.g. foaming coefficient) or uncertainties in the system devices (e.g. microwave oven).
 Although they are unknown, they remain constant in each production, that is to say, in each simulation of our model.

-The distributions for the uncertain parameters are similar to those in \cite{Monge2019ReducedOM}.
+The distributions for the uncertain parameters are similar to those in~\cite{Monge2019ReducedOM}.
 The particular choice of probability distributions is detailed in Table \ref{tab:PDFs}.
 The sampling has been truncated between the percentiles that yield to the model domain extremes as it is depicted in Figure \ref{pdf}.